iconify/documentation/documents/pages/icon-finder/packages/index.md

 ## Configurator {#configurator}

-Configurator is a script that combines theme with components, applies configuration and compiles a set of Svelte components that can be used by implementation package.
+Configurator is a script that builds it all.

+It reads `[file]configurator.json` file in implementation, merges it with default values to build custom configuration.
+Then it (re)builds core, theme and components.

 ## Building